Finite Groebner bases in infinite dimensional polynomial rings and applications: Further Directions

 \section{Further Directions}

-From the standpoint of computational algebra, we have proved theorems for the existence of finite generating sets of ideals up to symmetry.
-There remain many open problems about moving from these existence theorems to effective versions and for developing specific algorithms for computing with symmetric ideals.
-In this section, we outline some of these challenges.
+From the standpoint of computational algebra, we have proved theorems asserting the existence of finite generating sets of ideals up to symmetry.
+Many open problems remain about how to transition from these existence theorems to effective versions and, in particular, how to develop specific algorithms for computing with symmetric ideals.
+We outline some of these challenges here.

-Among the most important situations occurring in algebraic statistics concerns sequences of ideals that are obtained as the kernels of ring homomorphisms.
-Besides knowing that these sequences eventually stabilize and have finite generating sets, one would like to have upper bounds on when stabilization occurs in terms of the input data.
+Many chains of ideals in algebraic statistics arise as kernels of ring homomorphisms.
+Besides knowing that these chains eventually stabilize and have finite generating sets, one desires upper bounds on when stabilization occurs in terms of the input data.
 To be more precise, for each $r \in \P$, let $\phi_r : \K[X_{[k] \times [r]}] \to R$ be a ring homomorphism and let $I_r = \ker \phi_r$.
-Suppose that each $I_r$ is invariant under the action of $\S_{[r]}$ and that this sequence of kernels is nested: $I_r \subseteq I_{r+1}$.
+Suppose that each $I_r$ is invariant under the action of $\S_{r}$ and that this sequence of kernels is nested: $I_r \subseteq I_{r+1}$.
 We call such a chain a \emph{chain of kernels}.